joaquimrcarvalho/timelink-sources-template/README.md

 You need an account with [GitHub](https://github.com).

 1. Go to the [timelink-sources-template](https://github.com/joaquimrcarvalho/timelink-sources-template) repository on GitHub.
-2. Press the green button "Use this template".
+2. Press the green button "Use this template" and select "Create new repository".
-3. Choose a new name for your sources' repository
+3. Choose a new name for your sources' repository.
+4. Press the green button "Create repository from template".

 Full instructions at: [https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template]